icon-project/multisig-wallet/README.md

 ```
 #### Revocation

-Must trigger on revoke confirmation.
+Must trigger on any revoked confirmation.

 ```python
 @eventlog(indexed=2)